CamelotLabs/vaults-list/README.md

 Each strategy is composed via `createStrategy`.
 The first argument should be an object containing `strategy`, `symbol`, `address` & `poolAddress`.
 The second argument should be an object containing OPTIONAL override properties for the given strategy- `imageOverride`, `urlOverride`, `abiOverride`.

 Use override values if the default computed values for `image`, `url` or `abi` will be incorrect.
-These values can be computed differently based on the protocol, for example, Gamma uses `symbol` inside the vault URL vs DefiEdge that only uses the `address`.
+These values can be computed differently based on the protocol, for example, Gamma uses `symbol` inside the vault URL but sometimes it's in the opposite order of `symbol`, breaking the computed value.

 The `strategy` should directly map to a strategy key under `strategyTemplates`, which contains all the strategy specific information.